-A shaker bottle or cruet of hot "peppa sauce" is a tradition.
-This spicy southern condiment used to sit on our table right next to the salt & pepper!
+A shaker bottle or cruet of hot "peppa sauce" is a tradition on Southern tables.
+This spicy condiment used to sit on our table right next to the salt & pepper!

 It's perfect for adding a little spark of flavor to savory foods.